-- Occupational Therapist

 - Paediatrician

 - Educational Social Worker

 - Young Carers

 - Child and Adolescent Mental Health Service (CAMHS)

-- Just B Emotional Wellbeing Support

-- Compass Phoenix Health and Wellbeing Service
+- Early Help

-14. What are the arrangements for handling complaints from parents of children with SEN about the provision made at the school.
+14. What are the arrangements for handling complaints from parents of children with SEN about the provision made at the school?

-At All Saints CE Primary School, we operate an 'open door' policy.
+At North Rigton Church of England Primary School, we operate an 'open door' policy.
 Parents and Carers are encouraged to speak with the class teacher about any concerns they may have.
-If the class teacher is unable to allay a parent's concerns, they will be advised to speak to the Head Teacher or SENCO.
+If the class teacher is unable to allay a parent's concerns, they will be advised to speak to the Head Teacher, Base Leader or SENCO.